GenericMappingTools/pygmt/doc/contributing.md

 * Use a sample dataset from `pygmt.datasets` if you need to plot data.
 If a suitable dataset isn't available, open an issue requesting one and we'll work together to add it.
-* Add comments to explain things aren't obvious from reading the code.
+* Add comments to explain things that aren't obvious from reading the code.
 Good: *Use a Mercator projection and make the plot 15 centimeters wide*.
 Bad: *Draw coastlines and plot the data*.
 * Describe the feature that you're showcasing and link to other relevant parts of the